 A day trip from Bundoran to Fanad Head on the Wild Atlantic Way

 Setting off just after 10am we headed north to Letterkenny and then followed the Wild Atlantic Way signs from there.
-Even though I work in the tourism industry I wanted to be a tourist for the day and see how easy or how difficult it was to be a tourist on the Wild Atlantic Way.
+Even though I work in the tourism industry I wanted to be a tourist for the day.
+I wanted see how easy or how difficult it was to be a tourist on the Wild Atlantic Way.
 The answer… easy.
 The signs were easy to follow and didn’t send me wrong or confuse me once.
 (I’ll admit that I can be stubborn and follow signs simply for the fact that that’s the way they are telling me to go!).
 But no. All good.

 There were many wow moments as we “drove around the next corner” but one was surely at Ballymastocker Bay and its impressive strand.
 Equally more impressive was that public toilets were available here and unlocked!